kriswebdev/android_aircrack/README.md

 ## Aircrack-ng for Android

-Support Aircrack-ng for Android is done on [XDA PwnAir thread](http://forum.xda-developers.com/showthread.php?t=2760170) Q&A section] or on the [GitHub repo](https://github.com/kriswebdev/android_aircrack/).ai
+Support Aircrack-ng for Android is done on [XDA PwnAir thread](http://forum.xda-developers.com/showthread.php?t=2760170) Q&A section or on the [GitHub repo](https://github.com/kriswebdev/android_aircrack/).